wuzhenyusjtu/LPCVC20-VideoTextSpotting/lpcv_crnn/README.md

 ```sh
 python3 get_data_json.py --datadir ../mnt/ramdisk/max/90kDICT32px --train_num 3000000 --test_num 30000
 ```
-Then we can find two files in the same path of the dataset.
+Then we can find two json files in the same path of the dataset.

 Train a model from with trained model loaded for LPCV
 -----------------